- Mindfulness-based stress reduction (MBSR)

 Meditation has been practiced for thousands of years in many traditions around the world.
 Common goals include inner calmness, physical relaxation, psychological balance, and improved vitality and coping.
 The majority of practices involve focused attention, regulated breathing, and developing a non-judgmental awareness of one’s thoughts and feelings.

 Among the types of meditation, there may be differences in focus as well as overlap.
 Mindfulness based stress reduction (MBSR) uses attention to continually return to the present moment.
 Compassion or lovingkindness meditation focuses on directing positive feelings toward yourself and others.
 Observing-thoughts or perspective meditation allows for thoughts to flow without judging or engaging with them.
 Mantra or mantram meditation involves repeating words that have a unique sound and symbolic quality.
-In addition, there are movement meditative practices such as tai chi (taiji) and qigong that are components of traditional Chinese medicine.
+In addition, there are movement meditative practices such as tai chi (taiji) and qigong that are components of traditional Chinese medicine, and yoga, which originated from ayurvedic medicine.

-The Society of Integrative Oncology (SIO) recommends meditation as part of a multidisciplinary approach to reduce stress, depression, fatigue, and mood disturbance, and to improve the quality of life of cancer patients.
+Both the American Society of Clinical Oncology (ASCO) and the Society of Integrative Oncology (SIO) recommend meditation as part of a multidisciplinary approach to reduce stress, depression, and mood disturbance, and to improve the quality of life in cancer patients.
 The American Heart Association also recommends meditation as a lifestyle tool to help reduce heart disease risk.

 The most researched form of meditation is mindfulness-based stress reduction (MBSR).
 It is typically offered as an 8-week program and uses sitting meditation, a sensing practice called body scan to reestablish the connection of mind to body and breath, and walking meditation to apply these practices in moving form.
 Clinical trials show that MBSR helps to manage many physical and mental symptoms in women with hot flashes and patients with AIDS.
 In patients with cancer, MBSR reduces distress and improves cancer-related mental impairment, mood, sleep, and well-being.
 Tibetan Sound Meditation (TSM), which uses sound to promote healing, also improved mental health and cognitive impairment caused by chemotherapy.
 Mindfulness Based Cancer Recovery (MBCR), a modification of MBSR that involves meditation and gentle yoga, decreased stress and improved quality of life in breast cancer survivors.